ircv3/ircv3-specifications/core/sni-3.3.md

 ## Requirements

-Clients MUST use TLS SNI when connecting securely to servers.
+Clients MUST use SNI when connecting to servers via TLS.
+(This implies that a TLS version capable of SNI, i.e. at least TLS 1.1, is required.)